pani3610/obs-parody-ticker/issues.md

 + [x] Make file location fetching cross platform and location agnostic.
 + [ ] One feed will have different padding based on different tickers.
 One ticker can have multiple feeds.
 + [ ] How to define an attribute for the feed based on the ticker.
 I want to set the padding of feed based on ticker.
 But the same feed is used by another ticker it will overwrite the first ticker's padding.
 Since the Ticker class can't hold the state of a feed class without making it the attribute of ticker.
-+ [ ] The ticker restarts from the beginning when transitioned from a scene not having a ticker.
++ [x] The ticker restarts from the beginning when transitioned from a scene not having a ticker.
     Run code on scene Transition
-    + [ ] Start code when transitioning to scene with ticker
+    + [x] Start code when transitioning to scene with ticker
-    + [ ] Stop code when transitioning to scene without ticker
+    + [x] Stop code when transitioning to scene without ticker
     OR
     + [ ] Add ticker to all scenes and hide where not required.
 Open OBS and main.py together.
 + [ ] Some parody headlines don't make sense without reading the article and getting the context.
 + [x] ~~Make the Feed class take argument of url as input and the rest as **kw.~~ use parameter name wherever required.
 + [ ] Refine OOP.
+    + [ ] Convert to staticmethod or classmethod wherever required.
 + [ ] Calculate relation between text_speed and FONT and OBS_SCROLL_SPEED
 + [ ] Find out ways to dynamically update feed text when the courtesy text or the separator text or the number of headlines change.
 + [x] Automatically reset the feed text if it goes above the ticker max length.